cjacker/opensource-toolchain-8051/README.md

 Before you start 8051 development, you need:

 * A development board with STC 8051 MCU.
-  * I suggest you buy the earliest model such as STC89C52 or buy the latest model such as STC8H8K64U if you have no idea which one should choose to learn.
+  * I suggest you buy the earliest model such as STC89C52 or buy the latest model such as STC8H8K64U if you have no idea which one should choose to start learning.

 * A USB to UART adapter if there is no one on board.
   * it's used for flashing/programming. a lot of development board today already have one USB/UART chip on board, usually it's CH340 series.

 # Toolchain overview

-Opensource toolchain for 8051 (actually for any MCU not limited to 8051) consists of below components:
+Opensource toolchain for 8051 consists of below components:
 * Compiler
 * ~~Debugger~~
 * SDK
 * Flashing/Programming tool

-Unfortunately, most 8051 products are lack of debugging support, although a few models today support IAP, but it's depend on commercial software solution and not widely used by developers. for STC 8051, the opensource toolchain is SDCC(compiler) + stcgal/stcflash(ISP tool).
+Unfortunately, most 8051 products are lack of debugging support even under windows, although a few models today support IAP, but it's depend on specific commercial software solution and not widely used by developers. for STC 8051, the opensource toolchain is SDCC(compiler) + stcgal/stcflash(ISP tool).

 # SDCC compiler
-There are 2 common used C compiler for 8051 MCU, one is Keil C51 , a commercial closesource compiler provided by ARM. and one is [SDCC](http://sdcc.sourceforge.net), an opensource high quality 8bit c compiler.
+There are 2 widely used C compiler for 8051 MCU, one is Keil C51 , a commercial close source compiler provided by ARM. and one is [SDCC](http://sdcc.sourceforge.net), an opensource c compiler.

 I do not want to compare SDCC and C51 here, there are also not much difference between them.
 In my opinions, I prefer the opensource one. for [syntax differences between SDCC and C51](https://github.com/cjacker/opensource-toolchain-8051/blob/main/difference-between-c51-and-sdcc.md), I aleady wrote a brief note, please refer to it.

-Most linux dist already ship SDCC in their repositories, you can use APT/YUM or other package management tool to install it according to the dist you use.
+Most linux dist already ship SDCC in their repositories, you can use APT/YUM or other package management tools to install it according to the dist you use.
 If you really want to build it yourself, at least you need make/bison/flex/libtool/g++/boost development package/zlib development package and other various packages installed and the building process is very simple:

 ```
 ./configure --prefix=<where you want to install SDCC>